All Episodes

 I don't buy it at all.

-Some technology experts I've spoken with have said absolutely you can retrieve these text messages.
+Some technology experts I've spoken with have said, absolutely, you can retrieve these text messages.

 I know this for a fact.

-So where where are where are those phones?
+So where are those phones, number one?

-Because forensically they should be able to bring them back up.
+Number three, because forensically they should be able to bring them back up.

 So we do have the ability to get them, don't we?

-But before we we get to my other colleagues who are on the line, I mean, we've just got to correct some of the things that Adam Schiff said in your last clip.
+Before we get to my other colleagues who are on the line, I mean, we've just got to correct some of the things that Adam Schiff said in your last clip.

 He said that Republicans only wanted the memo released and were fighting against the release of underlying documentation.